verlab/3DSemanticMapping_JINT_2020/docs/INSTALL_MELODIC.md

 ### Wrong gcc and g++ specified versions and path

 The `darknet_ros` code only compiles with gcc version up to 6, so you need to have the compiler installed and specify its path.
-If it is installed in another path you have to update the flags for the catkin build.
+If it is installed in another path you have to update the flags for the catkin build : `-DCMAKE_C_COMPILER=/usr/bin/gcc-6 -DCMAKE_CXX_COMPILER=/usr/bin/g++-6`

-During the build step, we specify the following flags for building and you should change then accordingly to your gcc and g++ install locations:
+During the package build step using catkin, you should change then accordingly to your gcc and g++ (<=6) install locations:

 ```shell
 catkin config --default-devel-space --default-build-space --default-install-space --default-source-space --cmake-args -DCMAKE_BUILD_TYPE=Release -DCMAKE_C_COMPILER=/usr/bin/gcc-6 -DCMAKE_CXX_COMPILER=/usr/bin/g++-6